 Grizzlies vs. Lakers Injury Report Today - April 26

-Find the injury report for the Memphis Grizzlies (51-31), which currently includes three players listed, as the Grizzlies prepare for their NBA playoffs opening round game 5 with the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.
+Check out the injury report for the Memphis Grizzlies (51-31), which currently includes three players listed, as the Grizzlies prepare for their NBA playoffs opening round game 5 against the Los Angeles Lakers (43-39) at FedExForum on Wednesday, April 26 at 7:30 PM ET.

 Watch Grizzlies vs. Lakers with Fubo!

-The Lakers needed overtime to beat the Grizzlies 117-111 on Monday when they last played.
-In the Lakers' victory, Austin Reaves recorded 23 points (and added four rebounds and six assists), while Desmond Bane scored 36 in the losing effort for the Grizzlies.
+On Monday when these squads last played, the Lakers defeated the Grizzlies 117-111 in OT.
+In the Lakers' victory, Austin Reaves scored 23 points (and added four rebounds and six assists), while Desmond Bane scored 36 in the losing effort for the Grizzlies.

 Rep your team with officially licensed Grizzlies gear!
 Head to Fanatics to find jerseys, shirts, and much more.